escuccim/mammography-models/ReadMe.md

 The best performing architecture will be detailed below.

 ### Training
-As training on Dataset 6 was a very slow process, for model selection phase models were trained on Dataset 5 through 50 epochs with binary labels.
+For the model selection phase models were trained on Dataset 5 through 50 epochs with binary labels.
 Accuracy, precision, recall and f1 score were used to evaluate the models.
+At this time Dataset 8 had not yet been created.

-Once a model performed satisfactorily on Dataset 5 it was then retrained on Dataset 6 through 20 epochs, with the previous convolutional weights reused to speed up the training process.
-If the model performed well on Dataset 6, the model was then retrained from scratch to classify into all five classes, on the assumption that this would allow the convolutional layers to extract the most important features.
+The models which performed well on Dataset 5 were retrained from scratch on Dataset 8 classifying to all 5 categories, on the assumption that this would cause the convolutional filters to extract the most important features.

-Once the models had been trained on Dataset 6 with all classes, the convolutional layers were frozen and the fully connected layers were then retrained for the normal/abnormal binary classification.
+Once the models had been trained on Dataset 8 with all classes, the convolutional layers were frozen and the fully connected layers were then retrained for the normal/abnormal binary classification.

 We had considered using transfer learning from VGG or Inception, but decided that the features of the ImageNet data were different enough from those of radiological scans that it made more sense to learn the features from scratch on this dataset.
 However, the use of transfer learning between models greatly sped up the training process saving weeks of training time.